vivy1024/daml-rag-framework/docs/theory/00-THEORY_EVOLUTION.md

 ## Abstract

-This document traces the theoretical evolution of the 玉珍健身 (yuzhen-fitness) framework from its inception as a simple meta-learning mechanism (v1.0, October 2025) through collaborative agent architecture (v1.1) to the current comprehensive vertical domain RAG framework (v2.0).
+This document traces the theoretical evolution of the 玉珍健身 (daml-rag) framework from its inception as a simple meta-learning mechanism (v1.0, October 2025) through collaborative agent architecture (v1.1) to the current comprehensive vertical domain RAG framework (v2.0).
 The evolution demonstrates a systematic refinement from single-model inference-time learning to a production preparation system featuring GraphRAG hybrid retrieval, teacher-student model collaboration, and MCP-based orchestration. **Note**: Token reduction and cost optimization are design targets, not validated results.

 ---

 ## 1. Evolution Overview

-The BUILD_BODY framework has undergone **three major theoretical iterations**, evolving from basic meta-learning mechanisms to a complete vertical domain RAG framework.
+The 鐜夌弽鍋ヨ韩 framework has undergone **three major theoretical iterations**, evolving from basic meta-learning mechanisms to a complete vertical domain RAG framework.

 ```
 v1.0 Meta-Learning MCP        v1.1 MCP-CAF Framework        v2.0 玉珍健身 ⭐ Current